containernetworking/cni/Documentation/ptp.md

 Both ends receive an IP address out of a /31 range.
 The IP of the host end becomes the gateway address inside the container.

-Because ptp plugin requires a pair of IP addresses for each container, it should be used in conjuction with host-local-ptp IPAM plugin.
+Because ptp plugin requires a pair of IP addresses for each container, it should be used in conjunction with host-local-ptp IPAM plugin.

 ## Example network configuration
 ```